global-asp/asp-source/en/0246_the-happy-revival.md

 happily once more across the grass.

 ##
-“Long live Baraka, long live
+"Long live Baraka, long live
-Baraka,” the people of Kwere sang.
+Baraka," the people of Kwere sang.
-“Long live Olokwango," said Baraka and his people.
-“May our children and children's children forever respect you.”
+"Long live Olokwango," said Baraka and his people.
+"May our children and children's children forever respect you."

 ##
 * License: [CC-BY]